Parken Brailsford Family Tree

 Thomas David Parken

 Jean Helen Parken (My mum) went to Canada in 1955 for a year and worked in many places, travelling light with her Hudson Bay Company reference.
 Prior to that, mum had a year in hospital treated for TB using antibiotics, which were quite new then.
 This beautifully engineered at minimum cost Radio was given to mum for her 21st birthday by her dad in 1954 (cost £16).

 Cruise to Canada for £60.

 I asked how mum got into Canada in 1955 having had TB?

-Two of mums brothers, Arthur and Wilfred met her at Port Hope Ontario at 8pm.
+Two of mums brothers, Arthur and Wilfred, met her at Port Hope, Ontario at 8pm.
 The ship had taken two days travelling up the St Lawrence.
-Mum said the ship, Empress of France, carried immigrants and was a luxury, ship not like a bus which I was asking about trip cost £60.
+Mum said the ship, Empress of France, carried immigrants and was a luxury, ship not like a bus which I was asking about the trip cost £60.

-I found the passenger list it recalls mum sailed on 29th April and returned at the beginning of November.
-Mum also recalls that the ship had previously be called the Empress of Japan.
+I found the passenger list, it recalls mum sailed on 29th April and returned at the beginning of November.
+Mum also recalls that the ship had previously been called the Empress of Japan.
 When mum returned to Brighton she was offered work for £3/10s a week but negotiated £5 a week.

 Phylis emigrated to Canada in 1954.
-From my auntie's perspective she was sent to Canada by her mum in order to carry money to invest for her mum.
-Quite telling this statement as it quite accurately illustrates how my granny controlled things for her family's good but not by consent.
+From my auntie's perspective, she was sent to Canada by her mum in order to carry money to invest for her mum.
+Quite telling this statement as it quite accurately illustrates how my granny controlled things for her and the family's good but not by their consent.

 Live in; Vancouver, Canada.